Skip to main content

 (h) Other effective methods for identifying individuals that have been approved by the board.

-(2) A method relying on a magnetic card reader, a bar code reader, a proximity badge reader, or randomly generated questions for identification must also include a private personal identifier, such as a password, for entry into a secure mechanical or electronic system.
+(2) A method relying on a magnetic card reader, a bar code reader, a proximity badge reader, or randomly generated questions for identification must also include a private personal identifier.

-(O) "Scope of practice" has the same meaning as defined as in section 4765.35 of the Revised Code and rule 4765-12-04 of the Administrative Code for an emergency medical responder or first responder, section 4765.37 of the Revised Code and rule 4765-15-04 of the Administrative Code for an emergency medical technician or emergency medical technician-basic, section 4765.38 of the Revised Code and rule 4765-16-04 of the Administrative Code for an advanced emergency medical technician or emergency medical technician-intermediate, and section 4765.39 of the Revised Code and rule 4765-17-03 of the Administrative Code for a paramedic or emergency medical technician-paramedic.
+(M) "Scope of practice" has the same meaning as defined as in section 4765.35 of the Revised Code and Chapter 4765-12 of the Administrative Code for an emergency medical responder or first responder, section 4765.37 of the Revised Code and Chapter 4765-15 of the Administrative Code for an emergency medical technician or emergency medical technician-basic, section 4765.38 of the Revised Code and Chapter 4765-16 of the Administrative Code for an advanced emergency medical technician or emergency medical technician-intermediate, and section 4765.39 of the Revised Code and Chapter 4765-17 of the Administrative Code for a paramedic or emergency medical technician-paramedic.

-(P) "Tamper-evident" means a package, storage container or other physical barrier is sealed or secured in such a way that access to the drugs stored within is not possible without leaving visible proof that such access has been attempted or made.
+(N) "Tamper-evident" means a package, storage container, or other physical barrier that is sealed or secured in such a way that access to the drugs stored within is not possible without leaving visible proof that such access has been attempted or made.

 Supplemental Information